PostHog/posthog.com/contents/blog/analytics-pricing.md

 ## When is Part 3?

 It's in pre-production.
+Release date TBD.

 We're trying to cast Ryan Reynolds as a character who communicates entirely in cultural references for millennials.
 Give us a few more years and we could potentially afford a cameo from RDJ's goatee, though [James Greenhill's mustache](/community/profiles/30174) is superior imo.

 ## Which would you rather fight... one horse-sized hedgehog, or 100 hedgehog-sized horses?